Don’t wait until the fall to start planning for the new fiscal year. Start in the summer to set your organization up for success. Here’s how.

-- Prioritize the projects you need to get completed.
+- Prioritize the projects you need to complete.

 - Finalize your operational costs and supporting budgets.

-Now that you’re headed towards creating a better annual plan, there are five steps you can take to ensure the success of that plan:
+Now that you’re headed toward creating a better annual plan, there are five steps you can take to ensure the success of that plan: